 Getting the crew together?
 Forget it.
-All the parts of adtech fraud can be done independently and connected on the free market.
+All the parts of adfraud can be done independently and connected on the free market.
 There go a whole bunch of great scenes for introducing characters.

 Split-second timing?
 Try split year.
 There are hundreds of ad networks out there, and they're vulnerable to different attacks at different times.
 If your movie's cyber-felons miss one opportunity, they could just connect to a different network later and still get paid.
 Where's the drama?

 Hard-boiled detectives trying to catch the gang?
 More like over easy.
 The adtech industry